 - Chair Professor, Department of Mathematics

-- Chair Professor, Department of Mathematics, Department of Ocean Science, Division of Environment and Sustainability
+- Chair Professor, Division of Environment and Sustainability

 - Director of Center for Ocean Research in Hong Kong and Macau

-- Director of Co-founded Laboratory for Offshore Observation and Simulation
+- Director of Joint Lab for Coastal Observation and Modeling

 - Director of Ocean Dynamics and Modeling Program